mistermoe/book_packer/README.md

 2. Products beyond just simply books.
 3. Parse and ship 2,000,000 books (in a reasonably time frame; e.g., polynomial time) instead of merely 20.

 To begin fork this repository to your personal Github account.
-Your 2 week time limit begins once you fork this repository.
+We ask that you submit your solution within 2 weeks of forking the repo.

 ## Submission Requirements

-* Any OS is fine.
 * Any language is fine.
-* You may use any third party libraries you wish, however, all dependencies must be fully managed by a standard build tool for the language used.
+* You may use any third party libraries you wish.
+Any dependencies must be fully managed by a standard build tool for the language used.
-* You must follow standard Object Oriented Design principles and techniques (e.g., submissions with only a single class will not be accepted).
+* You must follow standard Object Oriented Design principles and techniques (e.g., submissions with only a single class are not worthy).
-* Submit a pull request to this repository when you are ready to share your solution (please include only the source code and gradle build scripts).
+* Submit a pull request to this repository when you are ready to share your solution.

+## What We'll Be Looking For

+* Code readability and reusability (how "productized" your code is)
+* Practical and sensible use of third-party code
+* The computational efficiency of your sorting algorithm

 ## Obtaining Help